Matthew Osborn, (816) 235-6118 x8, email@example.com

 The final examination in defense of the dissertation is open to all members of the doctoral faculty, who may attend as interested observers.
 The supervisory committee and its chair will determine the format and procedures of the defense.
 The date, time and location must be announced and published at least two weeks before each final examination takes place.

-For a student with History as a discipline, this examination may be conducted only after the dissertation has been approved by the History member/s of the supervisory committee, and may not be administered when UMKC is not officially in session.
+For a student with History as a discipline, this examination may be conducted only after the dissertation has been approved by the History member/s of the supervisory committee.

 Those students with History as their co-discipline will ordinarily not be required to demonstrate language competency unless their research topic requires it.
-It is strongly recommended, however, that all I PhD students choosing History as either primary or co-discipline should pursue some kind of language study or equivalent research skill, such as in quantitative methods.
+It is strongly recommended, however, that all Interdisciplinary Ph.D. students choosing History as either primary or co-discipline should pursue some kind of language study or equivalent research skill, such as in quantitative methods.

 Retention in the Doctoral Program